PHCY5612 Pharmacy Practice and Pharmacotherapy 2

 - Contact hours

-- lectures and workshop: 3 hours per week; tutorials: 2 hours per week
+- lectures and workshop: 3 hours per week; Practical Classes: 2 hours per week

 1. Australian Pharmaceutical Formulary and Handbook.
 Current edition.
 PSA.